This post contains affiliate links. You can see my full disclosure here.

 - Download the JPG file (all the free printables are available via a google drive link at the end of this post)

 - Open in any photo editing software.
-PicMonkey or Canva are great options.
+(Canva is a great option).

 - Add text and save new JPG file.

 - Upload JPG file to wherever you would like to have your cards printed.
 Basic Invite makes lovely cards and has some really fun options like shimmer paper!
 Use code PARTYLIKEACHERRY to get a 20% discount.
 I also often print at Costco & Walmart.
 Since these are sized at 5X7 it will be cheaper to order them as 5X7 greeting cards rather than 5X7 prints.

 - If you’d like a step-by-step video tutorial I have a few saved to my Instagram Highlights.

 - Or if you want to skip all the hassle I can personalize this invitation for you!
 Just email the details to email@example.com and I will send you a JPG file ($7).

 On to the activities!
 We had three main activities: Quidditch, Potions Class & OWLs.
 I’ll share all the details from those and more!